Proper rehabilitation after a cardiovascular event or diagnosis is important and can have both short and long term benefits.

-Led by our experienced team of physical therapists, exercise physiologists and nurses, our programs are intended to meet all the rehabilitation needs of patients, from a holistic approach, who have had a heart attack, open-heart surgery, angioplasty or new onset of angina.
-Our services also include a special rehab program for pulmonary disease.
+Led by our experienced team of physical therapists, exercise physiologists and nurses, our programs are intended to meet all the rehabilitation needs of patients who have had any of the following:

 If you’ve experienced a cardiovascular event that required hospitalization, your cardiopulmonary rehab will begin while you’re still in the hospital.